corentindautreme/corentindautreme.github.io/_posts/2024-12-9-Revisiting-Lys-A-Eurovision-Flavored-Social-Media-Bot.md

 ---
 layout: post
-title: Revisting Lys, a Eurovision flavored social media bot
+title: Revisting Lys, a Eurovision6flavored social media bot
 ---

 I launched Lys back in late 2019 as a Twitter bot to post reminders about Eurovision national selection TV shows from